rozek/svelte-drag-and-drop-actions/README.md

 Combined with a rather declarative API (designed with the most common use cases in mind), such an approach leads to a lightweight and easily usable module which still offers programmers full control over the actual side-effects of dragging (and dropping)

-If this sounds too abstract, just have a look into the examples: many of them illustrate specific use cases and may therefore serve as a basis for your own development.
+If this sounds too abstract, just have a look at the [examples](#examples): many of them illustrate specific use cases and may therefore serve as a basis for your own development.

 **Nota bene**: since it is based on native HTML5 drag-and-drop, `svelte-drag-and-drop-actions` principally also allows dragging and dropping between multiple windows (or tabs) of the same browser or even between browsers.
 To what extent this works, depends on the participating browsers, the data types involved (transferring text often works best), and may also depend on the operating system used.